 When directly asked if Fairy Tail Season 9 was in the cards, the director of Fairy Tail: Dragon Cry did not confirm or deny anything, but he did indicate that A-1 Pictures is thinking about it.

-“At the moment, I personally have not heard anything,” Minamikawa said.
+“At the moment, I personally have not heard anything,” Minamikawa said back in June.
 “Maybe the higher ups are talking about the possibility.
 At any rate, there isn’t not a possibility that something might be coming.”

 Fairy Tail Season 9 Spoilers